-The GIPS standards are ethical and voluntary standards to be used by investment managers for creating performance presentations that ensure fair representation and full disclosure.
+The GIPS standards are ethical and voluntary standards to be used by investment managers for creating GIPS composite reports that ensure fair representation and full disclosure.
 Global standardisation of investment performance reporting allows investors to more effectively compare investment managers and managers to better compete for new business.

 When presenting investment performance in compliance with the GIPS standards, an investment management firm must state how it defines itself as a "Firm".
-In other words, for which part(s) of the firm the performance presentation is relevant and representative.
+In other words, for which part(s) of the firm the GIPS composite reports is relevant and representative.

 Firms must follow the required elements of the GIPS standards to claim compliance with the Standards.
 Firms are strongly encouraged to adopt and implement the recommendations to ensure that the firm fully adheres to the spirit and the intent of the GIPS standards.
-To further increase the level of confidence of Norges Bank Investment Management's claim of compliance, a qualified, independent third party, The Spaulding Group, has performed an independent verification.
+Norges Bank Investment management monitors and identify changes to the GIPS standards and relevant Guidance Statements given by the CFA Institute and keep updated on interpretations and Q&As.
+Changes to the GIPS standards can be found on CFA Institutes webpage and an assessment will be done if these will apply for Norges Banks Investment management.